pwned4ever2/aurorafilza/README.md

 thanks to the original plankfilza author please follow him on twitter https://twitter.com/_bplank

-You can download the new version at the bottom in package The Aurora Team
+You can download the new version in releases
+Remember!
+Download v1.2
+The Aurora Team